rubberducky56/rubberducky56.github.io/_posts/hackthebox/2022-12-23-photobomb.md

 ##### Payload:
 > png;id

 The response gave an error message, informing us that the server failed to generate the requested photo.
+No other information was revealed.
 Not all hope is lost - it could be that we only have blind command injection capabilities.

-To check if the commands are executed, we try use ```curl``` on our own web server, where we will see any connections.
+To check if the commands are executed at all, we try use ```curl``` on our own web server, where we will see any connections.
 We use Python to start up a basic web server on port 80.

 ##### Command:
 >python3 -m http.server 80